google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_4.rst

       :ref:`retry tasks that fail <retry-failed-tasks>`, which allows Fusion to recover from intermittent failures.

+      **Option to limit cache pruning**.
+      Users can now limit how often the asset and asset version caches are pruned by use of an experimental option, :ref:`PrunePercent <prune-percent>`.

       .. rubric:: Supported Platforms

       The Open GEE 5.3.4 release is supported on 64-bit versions of the